danieluhl/astro-blog/src/content/blog/2026/05-05-communication-failures-one.md

   - programming
 ---

-Say we're supposed to be talking about the environmental impact of forests.
-Some folks lack respect for others time and simply want to try to show off their knowledge an be avant-garde.
-They don't realize this makes them look foolish.
 Here's an example conversation.
 Say we're trying to talk about forests and environmental impact:

-So the forest is important for the environment and every tree uses roots to gain nutrition from the ground.
+"So the forest is important for the environment and every tree uses roots to gain nutrition from the ground."

 > Actually the trees get a ton of energy from the sun.
 Each tree has leaves or sometimes needles that have many cells.
 You know those green parts?
 Those are